Smoking cessation: Psychosocial approaches

-Setting a quit plan and quit date
+How to set a quit date

-Most smoking cessation resources such as the Centers for Disease Control and Prevention (CDC) and The Mayo Clinic encourage smokers to create a quit plan, including setting a quit date, which helps them anticipate and plan ahead for smoking challenges.
-A quit plan can improve a smoker's chance of a successful quit as can setting Monday as the quit date, given that research has shown that Monday more than any other day is when smokers are seeking information online to quit smoking and calling state quit lines.
+Most smoking cessation resources such as the Centers for Disease Control and Prevention (CDC) and The Mayo Clinic encourage smokers to create a quit plan, including setting a quit date, which helps them anticipate and plan for smoking challenges.
+A quit plan can improve a smoker's chance of a successful quit as can setting Monday, as the quit date, given that research has shown that Monday more than any other day is when smokers are seeking information online to quit smoking and calling state quitlines.
+In Nepal, smokers are not selfish, a health campaign of two weeks is started on the occasion of Valentine's Day and Vasant Panchami to motivate individuals to quit smoking as a sacrifice for their loved ones and making it a meaningful decision of life.
+This campaign is taking public attention.

 Self-help

 Self-help materials may produce a small increase in quit rates specially when there is no other supporting intervention form.
 "The effect of self-help was weak", and the number of types of self-help did not produce higher abstinence rates.
 Nevertheless, self-help modalities for smoking cessation include: